srdecny/NSWI153/README.md

 # Components

 ## Client
 SvelteKit app that serves both as a frontend and as a backend.
+Uses https://sveltematerialui.com as a component framework (literally Material)

 ## Hasura
 GraphQL + REST API for CRUD operations, utilizing postgres DB under the hood to store the data.